dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-jpg2dcm/README.md

                              00400275/00400009 for Scheduled Procedure Step ID
                              in the Request Attributes Sequence.
 Overrides
                              DICOM attributesspecified by -f <xml-file>
-     -f <xml-file>           specify included DICOM attributes by XML presentation in <xml-file>
-     -h,--help               display this help and exit
         --no-app             remove application segments APPn from
                              encapsulated JPEG stream; encapsulate JPEG stream
                              verbatim by default.